mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

 So this is what I want you to pay attention to here, in this implementation, we don't have those *if (?)* blocks.
 We define new route, like calling *app.get*, and with this structure, as our application grows, we can move some of these routes to different files.
 For example, we can move all the routes related to courses to a separate file, like *courses.js*.
 So *Express* gives our application a skeleton, a structure.

 >By covention, we call this object, *app*.
 So we store the result in a constant called *app*.
 So this represents our application.
 This *app* object has a bunch of useful methods.
 We have methods like, *GET*, *POST*, *PUT* and *DELETE*.

+## 5 - Nodemon

+So far you've notice that every time we make a change to this code, we have to go back in terminal and stop this process and start it again.
+This is very tedious.
+So I'm going to show you a better way.
+We're going to install a node package called *Nodemon*, which is short for *Node Monitor*.
+So in the terminal, *npm install -g*, because we want to install this globally so we can run it anywhere.
+And the name of the package is *Nodemon*.
+Alright *nodemon* is installed.
+So with this, instead of running our application using node, we use *nodemon*.
+Now we can see *nodemon* is watching all the files in the folder.
+Any files with any extensions.
+So, if we go back to our code and make a simple change and then save the file, now look in the terminal, nodemon restarted our application or our process due to changes.
+So we don't have to do this manually anymore.
+Now back in the browser, if we send a request to the root of the website, we can see our new message displayed there.